Understatement of the decade: SEO has changed a lot in the past few years.

 Keywords must be an exact match

-DO NOT repeat keywords verbatim throughout a piece of content – it makes your writing sound stilted, awkward, and repetitive; make keywords (or key phrases) fit so naturally into your content that your readers aren’t even sure what they are.
-(This works because of Google’s increasing mastery of semantic search, which allows them to understand – in their words – “real-world entities and their relationships to one another.”)
+DO NOT repeat keywords verbatim throughout a piece of content – it makes your writing sound stilted, awkward, and repetitive.
+Instead, make keywords (or key phrases) fit so naturally into your content that your readers aren’t even sure what they are.
+(This works because of Google’s increasing mastery of semantic search, which allows the search engine to understand – in their words – “real-world entities and their relationships to one another.”)

 Good user experience is a bonus, not a requirement